Mansi242401/Portfolio/sql_interview_case1.md

 ### Solution :
 For this case study I have used MS SQL Server 1.45.0 to execute the queries

-First, we create a database names 'TestDB'
+First, we create a database named 'TestDB'

 ```sql
 CREATE DATABASE TestDB;